lena-kilian/lena-kilian.github.io/research/index.md

 ### <a name="papers"></a> Papers

 **Kilian, L.**, Owen, A., Newing, A. and Ivanova D. (in prep).
-‘Spatial patterns of transport emissions and their social drivers in London neighbourhoods’.
+‘Effective mitigation of transport emissions in London neighbourhoods: spatial patterns, social factors, and wellbeing’.

 **Kilian, L.**, Owen, A., Newing, A., and Ivanova D. (2022).
 Microdata selection for estimating household consumption-based emissions. _Economic Systems Research_, [DOI: 10.1080/09535314.2022.2034139](https://www.tandfonline.com/doi/full/10.1080/09535314.2022.2034139).